articleIcon-icon

 Key takeaways

-- The directive sets a global precedent, encouraging fairer, more sustainable labor practices in the gig economy.
+2. The directive sets a global precedent, encouraging more equitable and sustainable labor practices in the gig economy.

-The EU’s gig economy is rapidly expanding, with 28 million platform workers in 2021 and projections of reaching 43 million by 2025, fueled by the growth of services like ride-hailing, food delivery, and digital support roles.
+The EU’s gig economy is rapidly expanding, with 28 million platform workers in 2022 and about 43 million in 2025, fueled by the growth of services like ride-sharing, food delivery, and digital support roles.

 In response to concerns over inconsistent employment status across platforms, the EU introduced the Platform Work Directive to improve working conditions by clarifying worker classifications and introducing new standards for algorithmic management.